materiaraiding/materiaraiding-old/_ultimate/fru.md

 Once the safespot is identified, each party will move into it and spread out using the aforementioned "square" spread.

+{: .note }
+> The players at the front can keep full melee uptime but must be careful, as the inner exploding AOE is quite large.
+I recommend breaking max melee and tapping forward until you're just able to hit Gaia.
+>
+> If you are up the front, I would also save **sprint** for the 2nd AOE hit and simply step forward into the center rather than running along the safe cardinal/intercardinal.
+>
+> Both of these can be seen in the video below.

 {% include videoembed.html videoid="MvJAh0-uPTY" %}

 The AOEs will then begin to go off as each party spreads.
 After the 2nd set of AOEs, each spread will go off and the party will rush along the **cardinal or intercardinal** that the safespot was on, and stand just outside the innermost circle of the arena for the **2nd stack**.